itirkaa/Arvato-Customer-Segmentation/README.md

 # Arvato-Customer-Segmentation
 _Customer segmentation report using machine learning for arvato financials_

+## Problem Statment
 The goal of this project is to help a mail-order sales company in Germany to identify segments of the general population to target with their marketing to grow.
+The company has provided us with the demographic data of their current customers and the general population.
+We’ve to build a customer-segmentation machine learning model for the company, which correctly categorizes customers into groups and identifies the customers that the company should target.

 ## Datasets and Inputs